18-1-SKKU-OSS/2018-1-OSS-L4-2-/smartapp-web-services-developers-guide/overview.rst

 The user is prompted to configure the Web Services SmartApp that will be automatically installed.
 The user does not have to select the specific SmartApp, because it can be automatically identified by the OAuth client ID.

-The first step in the application configuration process is to identify the Location in which the SmartApp will be installed.
+The first step in the application configuration process is to identify the location in which the SmartApp will be installed.

 .. figure:: ../img/smartapps/web-services/location.png

 The second step is to configure exactly which devices will be accessible through any external web services that are exposed by the SmartApp.

-An example of the IFTTT SmartApp device selection options is shown
+An example of the IFTTT SmartApp device selection options is shown below:
-below:

 .. figure:: ../img/smartapps/web-services/preferences.png